 In any event, someone authorized a series of raids upon the homes of suspected Dark wizards over the course of that year.
 Whether this was on the authority of Amelia Bones, who would have been unaware of any gentlemen’s bargains which Crouch might have made, off the record, Fudge upon a hint of possible future increased Dark Arts activity which had been confided to him by Albus Dumbledore, or by Crouch himself is uncertain.

 Amelia Bones took Crouch’s place as the head of the DMLE before the opening of GoF.
 There is a good deal of reason to suppose that Amelia Bones’s appointment to the head of the DMLE was of comparatively recent date.
 As Pharnabazus points out, we only began hearing of Ministry raids on suspected Dark Wizards’ homes, at the beginning of CoS.
 He concludes that these raids were made on her authority.
 He may well be right.
+But there are other possibilities.

-However, if these raids were authorized by the Minister, it is likely that Crouch, who had been in his position since before the end of the war might have raised objections to being left out of the loop.
-Any altercation between the two would have given the Wizengamot — which Crouch tended to make actively uncomfortable with his unvarying wartime mindset — the excuse they needed to remove him from his office and send him to an internal Coventry where he would be giving grief to wizards in foreign parts instead.
+However, if these raids were authorized by the Minister himself, it is likely that Crouch, who had been in his position since before the end of the war might have raised objections to being left out of the loop.
+Any altercation between the two would have given the Wizengamot — which Crouch tended to make actively uncomfortable with his unrelenting wartime mindset — the excuse they needed to remove him from his office and send him to an internal Coventry where he would be giving grief to wizards in foreign parts instead.
 To a man of Fudge’s caliber, Crouch, even somewhat discredited, was far too close and far too ambitious for comfort.
-If Crouch was not reassigned in a general rotation about the time of Fudge’s appointment, he would have probably been shunted to the sidelines fairly soon after Fudge took office.
+If Crouch had not been reassigned in a general rotation about the time of Fudge’s appointment, he would have probably been shunted to the sidelines fairly soon after Fudge took office.

 If Abraxus Malfoy died in an outbreak of dragon pox in early 1992, from that point, all deals were off.